About This Vegetable-Stuffed Tofu / Tauhu Sumbat

-This stuffed tofu has been a classic vegetarian tofu side dish in my family since I was little.
-In Malaysia and Singapore, it’s called tauhu sumbat, which simply means “stuffed tofu.”
+This stuffed tofu is a classic vegetarian tofu side dish in my family since I was little.
+In Malaysia and Singapore, it’s called tauhu sumbat, which translated to “stuffed tofu.”

-Commonly enjoyed as a finger food, side dish, appetizer, or savory evening snack, this vegetables stuffed tofu is always served at room temperature.
+Commonly enjoyed as a finger food, side dish, appetizer, or savory evening snack, this vegetable-stuffed tofu is served at room temperature.

 My mom would pair them with store-bought Thai sweet chili sauce when she had no time to make the sauce herself.
-Some people prefer it with peanut sauce.
+It’s great with peanut sauce too!

-Traditionally, the tofu is deep-fried, but since I’ve learnt to make crispy tofu with an air-fryer, I can never go back to the traditional way.
+Traditionally, the tofu is deep-fried.
+Since I’ve learnt to make crispy tofu in the air-fryer, I can never go back to the old way.

-☑️ You’ll get to skip an unhealthy amount of oil
+☑️ You’ll get to skip the excess oil

 Table of Contents

-- About This Vegetables Stuffed Tofu / Tahu sumbat
+- About This Vegetable-Stuffed Tofu / Tauhu Sumbat

 - Why you will like this crispy airfry tofu stuffed with vegetables.